Backcountry Skiing by Martin Volken et. al.

 Every chapter is very thorough with tons of tips.
 More importantly I found the book really engaging; I suffer from half-read book syndrome and didn’t encounter this with this book.
 The flow of information is well thought-out accompanied by great pictorial and graphical examples.
 Coming from a resort skiing background, with most my partners doing the same, I really found the uphill movement and transitions chapters helpful, learning tricks I didn’t pick up through my skiing partners over the years.
 I found there were so many tips I had to write them all down and take them with me to read before I started a tour.
 Throughout the book the authors are constantly emphasizing mountain safety and what aspects of backcountry travel contribute to safety; efficiency, aptitude, speed, awareness, and proper judgement.
 This book doesn’t for a minute pretend to replace needed backcountry training like avalanche classes and in-bounds skiing.

 We highly recommend this book for anyone, even the most advanced backcountry skiers.
 There is no filler in the book, it absolutely littered with useful information from combined decades of professional guiding experience.
 Martin Volken’s end product is a highly comprehensive, engaging, and well-written book on almost every aspect of ski mountaineering that I’ve seen.
+And here you can find all the information about the most popular collection of friv games.
 It’s a real impressive piece of work in what could be Martin’s doctoral dissertation on ski mountaineering.

 Backcountry Skiing can be found at many local retailers that support cc.com as well as Amazon.com.